October 22, 2021 l by Tara E.

+One might argue that there is no formula for how to work from home (WFH).
 Before the pandemic, companies were looking for ways to decrease overhead costs and attract potential employees.
-So businesses sent their employees home with their equipment, passwords, and the whisperings of "Good Luck" to control costs.
+We were not as WFH savvy as we are today.
+Previously, businesses sent their employees home with their equipment, passwords, and the whisperings of “Good Luck” to control costs.

 The unexpected chaos of the 2020 pandemic pushed additional workers out of the traditional workplace, freeing them from the confines of their cubicles for nearly a year.
 With the arrival of 2021, vaccines, and other efforts to make work a safe environment, the number of people working in their homes is slowly declining.
 According to Business Insider, 14% of workers were working from home in June of 2021.
 This statistic is down from 35% in May of 2021.

 However, do not be fooled by these numbers.
-Despite what corporations and small businesses might want to see unfold over the next several months, their employees are holding up a finger to say --"not so fast!"
+Despite what corporations and small businesses might want to see unfold over the next several months, their employees are holding up a finger to say –“not so fast!”
 Members of the workforce finally got a taste of the pros and cons of working from home.
-While many people voiced their readiness to return to the office where they could be social butterflies and escape their cocoons of social distancing, others found themselves less than enthused to resume the rigors of having to return to the office or dabble in office politics.
+Many people voiced their readiness to return to the office where they could be social butterflies and escape their cocoons of social distancing.
+Others found themselves less than enthused to resume the rigors of having to return to the office or dabble in office politics.

 This desire to enjoy the perks of working from home is a contributing factor to the Great Resignation.
-We are witnessing workforce members quitting their jobs in record numbers because they cannot fathom returning to the rat race of working in the office.
+We are witnessing workforce members quitting their jobs in record numbers.
+Many cannot fathom returning to the rat race of working in the office.
 Instead, they want a job that allows them to work from home.

-No matter the impetus for moving from the workplace to your home, you will likely find that working from home demands a foundation of stability that exceeds the simplistic setup of a computer and a phone.
-If you are to ensure success, there are a few basic steps that you will want to take to ensure your environment positions you for success.
+No matter the impetus for transferring into a WFM status, you will likely find that stability is a must-have.
+This requirement exceeds the simplistic setup of a computer and a phone.
+To be successful, there are a few basic steps that you will want to take to achieve success.

-First, most importantly, you must identify a dedicated space for your office within your residence that will serve or function as office space.
-If you're lucky enough to have a spare bedroom or study, you should make every effort to use this space as your office area.
+First, you must identify a dedicated space within your residence that will serve or function as office space.
+If you’re lucky enough to have a spare bedroom or study, you should make every effort to use this space.
 It is ideal because it becomes a space within the home that is in use for business.
 In addition, it is separate from the rest of your living space.
-A dedicated space is beneficial because it minimizes the number of distractions surrounding a space that is otherwise exposed to whatever is happening in the home.
+A dedicated space is beneficial because it minimizes the number of distractions happening in the home.

-Also, you can secure this space by placing locks on the door and keeping important information away from the roaming eyes of outside visitors or, yes, even family members who should not have access to confidential information about an individual or client.
+Also, you can secure this space by placing locks on the door and keeping important information away from roaming eyes.
+Family members should not have access to confidential information about an individual or client.

 Just because you work at home does not mean you should short-change yourself on acquiring ergonomic furniture and equipment.
-If you work for a large organization, they may be able to assist you with ensuring that your chair, desk, computer, monitor, keyboard, and mouse are ergonomically sound.
-The last thing you want to do is trigger neck or back issues because you have a DIY set up.
+If you work for a large organization, they may be able to assist you by providing an ergonomic assessment.
+This can ensure that your chair, desk, computer, monitor, keyboard, and mouse are appropriate.
+The last thing you want to do is trigger neck or back issues because you have a DIY set-up.

 If you’re self-employed, you can also purchase your tools to assist you in creating an ergonomic space.